johnbensnyder/nd013-c2-fusion-starter/README.md

                 return hx
 ```

 With these four pieces in place, the system is able to reliably track multiple objects using both camera and lidar data.
+Compared to the tracks in part 3, these are more stable, with a slightly lower RMSE.

 <img src="./img/association_1.png">